RSI Services at-a-glance

 WHAT: Comprehensive, science-based, fully remote one-on-one training with corporate new hires and transfers offering relocation stress mitigation skills and techniques that speed up the acclimation and adjustment process and minimize the risk of deleterious outcomes.

 WHY: The adverse effects of relocation stress on new hires and transfers is not only a problem for employees, it is costly to business.
 These costs include increased turnover rates, increased sick days and time off, adverse effects on team morale, increased medical insurance claims, and protracted periods of lowered productivity.

 WHAT ELSE: Consulting and training for corporate managers and human resource professionals is also available.
 This option is designed to teach professionals the methods and techniques to conduct relocation stress mitigation training in-house.
-Both in-person group training and training film series available.
+Fully remote and in-person group training as well as training film series available.

 What is Relocation Stress?

 Relocation Stress can be Harmful to Company Profits

 Many people are unaware that adverse health conditions are related to the highly stressful experience of relocating; most new hires do not report these adjustment- and stress-related health problems to their employers.

 Failure to adapt and properly cope with the unique problems associated with relo-stress can result in lowered productivity, increased time off and sick days (all of which are expensive for companies) and low retention rates due to employees who fail to acclimate and subsequently leave their new jobs—commonly within the first three years.
 Losses in corporate investments for recruitment and training make this unnecessary turnover a costly one for many employers.

 Most companies’ human resource personnel and management—as well as outside ’employee relocation assistance program’ vendors—have not been trained to adequately recognize the symptoms of relocation stress, nor to appropriately assist employees in gaining the tools and techniques necessary for avoiding the harmful effects of relocation stress.